 Be cautious when cleaning up ash

-posted over 1 year ago by AlannaYoung from Carr Fire Volunteers
+posted almost 2 years ago by AlannaYoung from Carr Fire Volunteers

 Protect yourself and your loved ones from ash when you return to your home after wildfire.
 Cleanup can expose you to ash and other products of the fire that may be harmful to your health and irritate your eyes, nose, skin or respiratory (breathing) system.
 If inhaled deeply, ash can make it hard to breathe or cause asthma attacks.
 Those with chronic diseases or who are sensitive to smoke or ash should not participate in cleanup efforts or return until the cleanup process is complete.